livingdocsIO/release-tools/README.md

 Copyright (c) 2017 Livingdocs AG, all rights reserved

-It is not permitted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this Software ('release-managers'), except when explicitly stated otherwise by Livingdocs AG.
+It is not permitted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this Software ('release-tools'), except when explicitly stated otherwise by Livingdocs AG.